transferwise/pipelinewise-transform-field/ADR/validation.md

 ## implementation:

-Add a flag `--validate` to `pipelinewise-transform-field` to validate a transformation config file using the rules above.
+Add a flag `--validate` to `pipelinewise-transform-field` to validate a transformation config file using the rules above:

+`transform-field --validate --config /path/to/config.json --catalog /path/to/propeties.json`

 The connector would use the column types in the schema message to do the validation:

 ```
 // This is pseudo code